Arundhuti2000/LeafCard/README.md

 - Knot API for merchant integrations
 - Lucide React for beautiful icons
 - Tailwind CSS for styling utilities
-- Next.js team for the amazing framework
+- Next.js team for the framework

 ## 📞 Support